 In recent years—often because of economic issues—a reversal of this trend has caused a significant number of families to return to the idea of sharing responsibilities and, in some cases, living spaces.

 Another type of grandparenting has quietly maintained a strong presence in our society: grandparents who have become surrogate parents to their grandchildren because, for one reason or another, the parents cannot fulfill such a role.
-In 2015, more than 2.6 million grandparents were responsible for the care of their grandchildren.
-The influence of these “grandfamilies” is significant.
-Without them, thousands of children would have no familial anchor and, in some cases, no home.
+In 2019, nearly 2.5 million grandparents were responsible for the care of their grandchildren.
+The influence of these “grandfamilies” is significant; without them, thousands of children would have no familial anchor and, in some cases, no home.